dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 ### [Smart Grid Analytics to Power Global Business Intelligence](#smart-grid-analytics-to-power-global-business-intelligence)

-Analytics on human behavior such as quantifiable behaviors, quantified clusterings of behavior types, automated psychosocial analyses behind those behavior types, and resource consumption will become not just possible, but norms.
+Analytics on human behavior such as quantifiable behaviors, quantified clusterings of behavior types, and automated psychosocial analyses behind those behavior types will become not just possible, but norms.
 This degree of quantifiable behavior and its level of pervasion throughout life creates a paradigm shift that is like a nightmare scenario for the SEC.
 We might actually be able to "wrap-around" from automated signals on human behavior to finanacial indicators to reach a point where no stock price is unpredictable beyond a threshold.

 <a name="on-tax-funded-pollution-cleanup" />